digimonkeys/Front-end-Developer-Interview-Questions/README.md

 * If you have 5 different stylesheets, how would you best integrate them into the site?
 * Can you describe the difference between progressive enhancement and graceful degradation?
 * How would you optimize a website's assets/resources?
+* Why serving resources from many domains is better?
+You can use a lightweight web server that doesn't have to load all the modules/extensions that your dynamic content web server has to load on every single request.
+Adding an extra subdomain means you increase the number of parallel downloads that the browser can perform.
+If set up properly (e.g. your site is hosted on www.example.com instead of example.com), you can also take advantage of a cookieless subdomain, reducing traffic and roundtrip times.

 * How many resources will a browser download from a given domain at a time?
   * What are the exceptions?
 * Name 3 ways to decrease page load (perceived or actual load time).